Human factors in diving equipment design: Cameras

-The controls and operation of underwater cameras differ considerably, even between models by the same manufacturer, but as they do not affect diver safety, no training is required, and the diver is free to learn by their own experience, or find someone to provide informal type training.

 Surface marker buoys

-A surface marker buoy that is towed for the whole dive to indicate the position of the diver throughout the dive should have sufficient buoyancy to reliably remain at the surface so it can be seen, and if it is to be actively towed, should not develop so much drag that the diver is unable to manage it effectively.
-The tow line may be a major source of drag, which is roughly proportional to its diameter, so a smaller, smooth line is preferable for low drag, and also fits on a more compact reel or spool.
-Smaller line may need to be of stronger and more abrasion resistant material like ultra-high-molecular-weight polyethylene for acceptable durability.
+A surface marker buoy is towed to indicate the position of the diver.
+It should have sufficient buoyancy to reliably remain at the surface so it can be seen.
+If it is actively towed, it should not develop so much drag that the diver is unable to manage it effectively.
+The tow line may be a major source of drag (roughly proportional to its diameter); as such, a smaller, smooth line is preferable, and also fits on a more compact reel or spool.
+Smaller line may need to be of stronger and more abrasion-resistant material like ultra-high-molecular-weight polyethylene for acceptable durability.

-A decompression buoy deployed towards the end of the dive as a signal to the surface that the diver has started to ascend, is not usually towed, so drag is not usually a problem. visibility to a surface observer depends on colour, reflectivity, length above the water, and diameter.
-Volume also depends on length and diameter, and buoyancy depends on volume immersed.
-A low waterplane area has the advantage of reducing variation of line tension as waves pass overhead, making it easier to maintain accurate depth under large swells during decompression stops.
-A larger volume buoy is more visible at the surface but will pull upward harder if the reel jams during deployment.
+A decompression buoy is deployed towards the end of the dive as a signal to the surface that the diver has started to ascend.
+This kind of buoy is not usually towed, so drag is not a problem.
+Visibility to a surface observer depends on colour, reflectivity, length above the water, and diameter.
+A low waterplane area has the advantage of reducing the variation of line tension as waves pass overhead, making it easier to maintain accurate depth under large swells during decompression stops.
+A larger buoy is more visible at the surface but will pull upward harder if the reel jams during deployment.